reinator/tutorial_metabarcoding/_pages/handsOn_1.md

 Cool, you have plotted the kmer distribution of the \<species\>.total.histo file, and genomescope has calculated for your (i) the estimated genome size, (ii) the heterozygosity and (iii) the percentage of repeats of your species genome.

-The histogram you have just plotted is for a jellyfish count of the total PacBio HiFi reads sequenced to assemble your species.
-I have generated it for you because it takes time (but to generate it outside this course you would run the same commands you ran for the subsample set).
+The histogram you have just plotted is for a jellyfish count of the **total** PacBio HiFi reads sequenced to assemble your species.
+We have generated it for you because it takes time.
+However, when you are back to real life and need to run it for your sample, you will run the same commands ran for the subsample as you just did! =) Yeah!! o/

+#Now

-Now, I would like to you generate statistics for the \*.total.fasta reads.
+I would like to you generate the general statistics for the \*.total.fasta reads.
 I have a script for you to do that.
 It's called asmstats.

 Before running asmstats, you need to add the directory where the script is located (`/home/ubuntu/softwares/scripts`) to your environment variable: